CDPTechnologies/JavascriptCDPClient/README.rst

 - Usage

     Subscribe to value changes on this node.
-On each value change valueConsumer function is called with value of the nodes value_type and UTC Unix timestamp in nanoseconds (nanoseconds from 01.01.1970).
+On each value change valueConsumer function is called with value of the nodes valueType and UTC Unix timestamp in nanoseconds (nanoseconds from 01.01.1970).
     Timestamp refers to the time of value change in connected application on target controller.

 - Example